Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at

 Be prepared that Golden Retrievers have a very long and active puppyhood.
 Therefore, training will need to start early and be ongoing to ensure a well-behaved, calm dog into adulthood (like the ones you see on TV).

 Some tremendous physical and mental activities for Golden Retrievers are listed in this article if you’re interested:

 Now, of course, if you are not active and do not have enough time to meet the Golden Retriever’s social, physical, and mental needs, then I might suggest another breed.
 Or find alternatives such as dog sitters, daycares, or dog walkers to help out.

 Good With Kids and Pets

-The Golden Retriever is valued for its ability to get along with children, other pets, including cats and livestock.
+The Golden Retriever is valued for its ability to get along with children, and other pets, including cats and livestock.
 It’s another hallmark of the breed and a big reason why families often seek them as companions for the household.

 Not Incessest Barkers

 Another great trait of the Golden Retriever is they typically bark for a reason.
 Meaning that they usually bark because there is something to bark at.
-For example, a Golden may hear kids playing outside, a noise, other dogs barking or expressing joy during play.
+For example, a Golden may hear kids playing outside, a noise, or other dogs barking or expressing joy during play.

-Rarely do Golden Retrievers just bark for the heck of it, and when they do bark, it’s not the annoying type of barking that is ongoing and continuous that is common in some other breeds.
+Rarely do Golden Retrievers just bark for the heck of it, and when they do bark, it’s not the annoying type of barking that is ongoing and continuous, which is common in some other breeds.